Multi-Momentum Observer Contact Estimation for Bipedal Robots: Results

-All of the mode estimates on the XO are compared against hand-labeled contact modes derived from a video of the corresponding trial.
+All of the mode estimates on the system are compared against hand-labeled contact modes derived from a video of the corresponding trial.
 A confusion matrix comparing the estimated mode to the mode extracted from the video is shown in Fig.~\ref{fig:xo_confusion}.
 The associated estimates from the trial are shown as a time series in Fig.~\ref{fig:xo_contact_est}.
-The corresponding mode accuracy for this system is 77.12\%, compared to 70.15\% from the planned contact sequence.
+The corresponding mode accuracy for this system is 77.12\%, compared to 70.15\% accuracy of the feedforward planned contact sequence from the motion planner.
 Directly utilizing the most likely contact mode for a given time without the probabilistic transition model results in a similar accuracy of 76.10\%, however it predicts twice as many transitions than truly occur compared to 27.5\% fewer than true transitions predicted by the transition model.
 While this is not a perfect model of the transitions, it is preferable to have a stable estimate of the current contact state for control purposes.
 Some of the misalignment can be explained by the difference in the estimation update rate and the camera frame rate.
 Additionally, due to the hand-labeled nature of the ground truth, there are orientations in which it is difficult to discern the true contact conditions.
 However, the general timing and gait patterns align well between the estimate and the values derived from the associated video.
 To improve the practical performance, the cutoff values for the sigmoids can be tuned to either over- or under-estimate dual support depending on the context in which the estimation is being used.
-Additionally, this should be fused with more information, such as estimated ground heights from a visual or lidar sensor.
+Additionally, to reach higher accuracy values for use in real time control, this should be fused with more information, such as estimated ground heights from a visual or lidar sensor.
 However, for this work we sought to make this estimation agnostic to the profile of the ground.